Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Introduction

-To provide a simple example, we derive in Sect.~\ref{sec:lag1-fp} the extended Lagrangian $L_{\e}$ for a free relativistic point particle.
-This Lorentz-invariant Lagrangian $L_{\e}$ has the remarkable feature to be {\em quadratic\/} in the velocities.
-This contrasts to the conventional Lorentz-invariant Lagrangian $L$ that describes the identical dynamics.
-For this system, the constraint depicts the constant square of the four-velocity vector.
+To provide a simple example, we derive in Sect.~\ref{sec:lag1-fp} the non-homogeneous extended Lagrangian $L_{\e}$ for a free relativistic point particle.
+This Lorentz-invariant Lagrangian $L_{\e}$ has the remarkable feature to be \emph{quadratic} in the velocities.
+This contrasts with the conventional Lorentz-invariant Lagrangian $L$ that describes the identical dynamics.
+For this system, the hypersurface condition depicts the constant square of the four-velocity vector.

-We show in Sect.~\ref{sec:lag1-em} that the extended Lagrangian $L_{\e}$ of a relativistic particle in an external electromagnetic field agrees {\em in its form\/} with the corresponding non-relativistic conventional Lagrangian $L$.
-The difference between both is that the derivatives in the extended Lagrangian $L_{\e}$ are being defined with respect to the particle's {\em proper time}, which are converted into derivatives with respect to the Newtonian {\em absolute time\/} in the non-relativistic limit.
+We show in Sect.~\ref{sec:lag1-em} that the extended Lagrangian $L_{\e}$ of a relativistic particle in an external electromagnetic field agrees \emph{in its form} with the corresponding non-relativistic conventional Lagrangian $L$.
+The difference between both is that the derivatives in the extended Lagrangian $L_{\e}$ are being defined with respect to the particle's \emph{proper time}, which are converted into derivatives with respect to the Newtonian \emph{absolute time} in the non-relativistic limit.

 In Sect.~\ref{sec:caneq}, we switch to the extended Hamiltonian description.
-As the extended Hamiltonian $H_{\e}$ springs up from the extended Lagrangian $L_{\e}$ by means of a Legendre transformation, both functions have equally the total information content on the dynamical system in question.
-The Hamiltonian counterparts of the Lagrangian description, namely, the extended set of canonical equations, the constraint function, and the correlation of the extended Hamiltonian $H_{\e}$ to the conventional Hamiltonian $H$ are presented.
+As the extended Hamiltonian $H_{\e}$ springs up from a non-homogeneous extended Lagrangian $L_{\e}$ by means of a regular Legendre transformation, both functions equally contain the total information on the dynamical system in question.
+The Hamiltonian counterparts of the Lagrangian description, namely, the extended set of canonical equations, the hypersurface condition, and the correlation of the extended Hamiltonian $H_{\e}$ to the conventional Hamiltonian $H$ are presented.
 On this basis, the theory of extended canonical transformations and the extended version of the Hamilton-Jacobi equation are worked out as straightforward generalizations of the conventional theory.
 As a mapping of the time $t$ is incorporated in an extended canonical transformation, not only the transformed coordinates emerging from the Hamilton-Jacobi equation are constants, as usual, but also the transformed time $T$.
-The extended Hamilton-Jacobi equation may thus be interpreted as defining the mapping of the entire dynamical system into its state at a {\em fixed instant of time}, i.e., for instance, into its initial state.
+The extended Hamilton-Jacobi equation may thus be interpreted as defining the mapping of the entire dynamical system into its state at a \emph{fixed instant of time}, i.e., for instance, into its initial state.
 In the extended formulation, the Hamilton-Jacobi equation thus reappears in a new perspective.